carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 ### Margins

 The margins at the outer edge of the grid are always a fixed size within a breakpoint, even when columns are fluid.
-See [Breakpoints](#breakpoints) for a table of margin sizes.
+See [breakpoints](#breakpoints) for a table of margin sizes.

 <image-component cols="12" >